 Interest vs. Other Finance Charges

-The interest charged on a debt and other charges that make up the finance charge often differ in that interest is unavoidable.
-When you borrow money, you always owe interest unless you pay the lender back immediately or during a promotional period of zero percent interest.
+You will almost always need to pay interest on a loan, unless you are lucky enough to score zero percent interest.
+Although interest may be unavoidable, you can try to avoid some of the other fees that might be included in your finance charge.
 Many common charges -- like late fees, over-the-limit fees and cash advance fees -- are only incurred if you fail to use your account responsibly.
 For some borrowers, the interest rate makes up the entirety of the finance charge, because they manage to avoid other fees and costs.

 Uncle Sam might not seem like a friend when it comes to taxes, but the federal government has laws in place that limit fees credit card companies can add to your finance charge.
-According to the Federal Reserve Board, a credit card company can't charge you more than $25 as a fee for a late payment unless one of your last six payments was also late.
-In addition, late fees cannot exceed the amount of your minimum required payments.
+According to the Consumer Financial Protection Bureau, a credit card company can't charge you more than a $27 late fee the first time you are late with a payment.
+In addition, a late fee cannot exceed the amount of your minimum required payment.

 - What Fees Are Included in a FHA Purchase?